nham/wabbo/drafts/2015-04-22-topology_intro.md

 A function $f: X \to Y$ is just said to be **continuous** when it is continuous at $a$ for all $a \in X$.

-Now,

-It turns out that you can prove this:
+Now, it turns out that you can prove this:

 A function $f: X \to Y$ between metric spaces is continuous iff for every $V \subseteq Y$ that is open in $Y$, the preimage $f^{pre}(V)$ is open in $X$. ("Open" here meaning w.r.t. the metric space topologies on $X$ and $Y$, respectively)